twak/winsyn_metadata/README.md

 _data/**/tom_london_20220418/IMG_0206.*_

-where ** is a metadata folder (metadata_single_elements, metadata_window_labels, ...) and * is an extension dependent on the data type (usually ._json_).
+where ** is a metadata folder (metadata_single_elements, metadata_window_labels, ...) and * is an extension dependent on the data type (usually _.json_).
 You can see a summary of available information for each photograph at the bottom of the photo webpage:

 _data/metadata_website/tom_london_20220418/IMG_0206.html_